Office of the Director

 - Microbes to Biomes

-Additionally, the ALDs, Deputy Lab Director, and I have agreed on a set of high-priority topics for Area LDRD proposal submissions:
+Additionally, the Lab Director, Associate Laboratory Directors (ALDs), and I have agreed on a set of high-priority topics for Area LDRD proposal submissions:

 Biosciences: i) fundamental advances in synthetic biology that relate to energy and environment; ii) research on ecosystem resilience to environmental change and methods to improve environmental quality and resource utilization; iii) biological responses to environmental challenges; and, iv) scalable and flexible bio-manufacturing technologies for energy and environment.

-Energy Technologies: i) Next Gen Grid: measurement, control, and communication techniques for energy and environmental systems, particularly, focused on next generation Grid and energy distribution; ii) Urban Systems: with a strong focus on buildings efficiency, dynamic and scaled energy efficiency in buildings; iii) EV Everywhere: next generation transportation: including low cost storage concepts; EVs as a part of the grid; integration of transportation with buildings; and, iv) water-climate-energy dependencies and trajectories, including impacts to water quality. (v) Advanced Manufacturing: this will be a new focal point for this year and we are looking for proposals that will help establish LBL as a key player in the Manufacturing space, with a focus on energy systems (generation, storage, additive manufacturing, 3-D printing).
+Energy Technologies: i) Next Gen Grid: measurement, control, and communication techniques for energy and environmental systems, particularly, focused on next generation Grid and energy distribution; ii) Urban Systems: with a strong focus on buildings efficiency, dynamic and scaled energy efficiency in buildings; iii) EV Everywhere: next generation transportation: including low cost storage concepts; EVs as a part of the grid; integration of transportation with buildings; and, iv) Advanced Manufacturing: this will be a new focal point for this year and we are looking for proposals that will help establish LBNL as a key player in the Manufacturing space, with a focus on energy systems (generation, storage, additive manufacturing, 3-D printing).

-Physical Sciences: i) scientific opportunities in high energy and nuclear physics; ii) advanced accelerator systems; iii) development of novel technical capabilities especially microelectronics; iv) semiconductor detectors, superconducting magnets and composite materials; and, v) community impact of nuclear energy.
+Physical Sciences: i) new scientific opportunities in particle physics and cosmology; ii) new opportunities in nuclear physics identified by the NP long range plan; iii) advanced accelerator systems for colliders and other applications; iv) development of novel technical capabilities especially microelectronics; semiconductor detectors, superconducting magnets and composite materials.

-For the FY 2016 cycle, Lab-initiative related proposals will be reviewed by a broad representation of all senior managers.
-The Area LDRD submissions will be reviewed and assessed this year by scientific Area priority; i.e. the Associate Laboratory Director (ALD) and the Division Directors within each Area will rank proposals within that Area, and then make recommendations to the Deputy Laboratory Director and Laboratory Director.
+For the FY 2017 cycle, Lab-initiative related proposals will be reviewed by a broad representation of all senior managers.
+The Area LDRD submissions will be reviewed and assessed this year by scientific Area priority; i.e. the ALD and the Division Directors within each Area will rank proposals within that Area, and then make recommendations to the Deputy Laboratory Director and Laboratory Director.
 It will be important to read the full Call for Proposals for further guidance and detailed instructions.